1:25-cv-09243

 I. Executive Summary and Procedural Information

-• Venue Allegations: Plaintiff alleges venue is proper because Defendant has committed acts of infringement and maintains a regular and established place of business within the Southern District of New York.
+- Venue Allegations: Plaintiff alleges venue is proper because Defendant has committed acts of infringement and maintains a regular and established place of business in the Southern District of New York.

-• Core Dispute: Plaintiff alleges that Defendant’s image processing and image capture systems infringe two expired patents related to methods of modifying video frames to create visual effects.
+- Core Dispute: Plaintiff alleges that Defendant’s image processing and image capture systems, products, and services infringed two now-expired patents related to methods for creating 3D visual effects and modifying video images.

 Case Timeline